Wildboar-Software/directory/apps/meerkat-docs/docs/env.md

 security problem.
 These operations may not be susceptible to tampering (other than by omission) if cryptographic signing is used.

+## MEERKAT_DB_CACHE_SIZE

+The size in kilobytes of the SQLite cache.
+SQLite defaults to 2000KB of cache (2 megabytes), but Meerkat DSA defaults to a 16 megabytes.
+You should increase this amount if you have the memory to accomodate more.

+## MEERKAT_DB_MMAP_SIZE

+The maximum number of bytes of the underlying SQLite database file that will be accessed using memory-mapped I/O. If set to 0, memory-mapping will be disabled.
+The default value is 128 megabytes.
+If you have more memory available, you should probably bump this up, but it should not matter unless you're DSA is serving a lot of concurrent users.

 ## MEERKAT_DEFAULT_ENTRY_TTL

 The default value of the `entryTtl` operational attribute, if an entry